 This has been introduced as a Committee Bill suggesting it has bipartisan support and no recorded opposition.

-Status: Unanimously passed the Assembly and is pending in the Senate Labor Committee.
+Status: Unanimously passed the Assembly, and unanimously passed the Senate Labor Committee and is pending in the Senate Appropriations Committee.

 Harassment/Discrimination/Retaliation